Introducing the Parish Pump Team

-Deborah Noble is a freelance illustrator and a vicar’s wife.
-Her illustrations and graphics have been used by a number of Christian publishers.
+Deborah Noble is a freelance illustrator and designer.
+Her artwork has appeared in a number of Christian publications.
 She writes and illustrates Mouse Makes and has been creating logos and illustrations for Parish Pump since 1999.

 Francesca Ross is an artist and illustrator and archdeacon’s wife in the Lake District.
 As well as producing front covers for Parish Pump, she also has illustrated the Northumbria Community’s Celtic Daily Prayer, paints RHS grade botanical illustrations, and works in a variety of media.